Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/sc-900-dec24-lab13-1.png)

-1. Sometimes, A new browser page opens.Since you are already signed in, your email will be listed.
+1. Sometimes, A new browser page opens.
+Since you are already signed in, your email will be listed.
 You can select your email address, to log in to Microsoft Purview.

     ![](../Images/L13-T1-S7.png)